postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-design.md

 For more details, refer to <xref:advising-code>.

-### 2. Reporting, suppressing diagnostics and suggesting code fixes
+### 2. Reporting, suppressing diagnostics, and suggesting code fixes

 Aspects can report diagnostics (a term encompassing errors, warnings, and information messages) and suppress diagnostics reported by the C# compiler, analyzers, or other aspects.

 Aspects can suggest code fixes for any diagnostic they report or propose code refactorings.

 For more information about this feature, refer to <xref:diagnostics>.

-### 3. Performed advanced code validations
+### 3. Performing advanced code validations

-The <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound?text=builder.Outbound> property allows to register validators for advanced scenarios:
+The <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound?text=builder.Outbound> property allows registering validators for advanced scenarios:

-* validate the target declaration after it will be transformed by all aspects,
+* Validate the target declaration after it has been transformed by all aspects.
-* validate any _references_ to the target declaration.
+* Validate any _references_ to the target declaration.

 Refer to <xref:aspect-validating>.

 ### 4. Adding other aspects to be applied

-The <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound?text=builder.Outbound> property also allows to add other aspects to the target code.
+The <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound?text=builder.Outbound> property also allows adding other aspects to the target code.

 Refer to <xref:child-aspects>.